dotnet/docs/docs/azure/configure-vs-code.md

-description: This article helps you configure Visual Studio Code for Azure development including getting the right plugins installed and configured in VS Code ms.date: 11/30/2020 ms.topic: conceptual ms.custom: devx-track-dotnet
+description: This article helps you configure Visual Studio Code for Azure development including getting the right plugins installed and configured in VS Code ms.date: 11/30/2020 ms.topic: conceptual ms.custom: devx-track-dotnet, vscode-azure-extension-update-completed
 author: DavidCBerry13
 recommendations: false
 ---

 # Configure Visual Studio Code for Azure development

-If you are using Visual Studio Code, whether for .NET development, for building single page applications using frameworks like Angular, React or Vue, or for writing applications in another language like Python, you will want to configure Visual Studio Code for Azure development.
+If you're using Visual Studio Code, whether for .NET development, for building single page applications using frameworks like Angular, React or Vue, or for writing applications in another language like Python, you'll want to configure Visual Studio Code for Azure development.

 ### Download Visual Studio Code